pone-software/strawb_package/resources/image_cluster_search/README.md

 3. The monthly files are ~50 MB in size.
 To reduce the size and generate one DB file for each module, run [cluster_db_compress.ipynb](cluster_db_compress.ipynb).
    Files are named: `{dev_code}_{t_start}_{t_end}_image_cluster_merge_npixel{min_n_pixel}.gz` where `min_n_pixel` is mininimum cluster size to keep.
 All smaller clusters are removed in the resulting file.

+# Mask for the camera mounting

+To get the coordinates of the camera mounting or a mask for an image where only the pixels that belong to the mounting are valid, run [mounting_coordinates.ipynb].